3-2-1 Newsletter (4-16-2020)

 As COVID-19 rages, decimating lives and economies along the way, it’s difficult to think about anything but meeting the challenges directly in front of us, such as staying healthy, paying bills, and remaining employed.
 While it’s important to focus on these things, now is not the time to take your eyes off your greatest long-term goal: retirement.

 Here are five things to do to win the moment (and retirement) right now.

 Create Retirement Strategy: Retirement starts and ends with a plan that outlines clear, achievable strategies designed to reach goals.

 Retirement Strategy Review: Planning for retirement is not a one-and-done deal but an ongoing process that requires periodic review to ensure the plan is working and will continue to work.

 Investment Strategy Review: A substantial number of retirements are funded through investments, so it’s important to review the investment strategy (asset allocation, asset location, re-balancing, expenses, and taxes) to identify and address any areas that could derail the plan.

-Review Savings Rate: you can only spend what you save so you want to make sure you set aside enough money during working years to support non-working years.
+Review Savings Rate: you can only spend what you save, so you want to ensure you set aside enough money during working years to support non-working years.